techy4shri/NUMERO-FUN/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+Please feel free to submit a pull request for different numerological calculation logics or open an issue if the current features don't work!

 ## License